oneapi-src/intelligent-indexing/README.md

 You can execute the references pipelines using the following environments:
 * Bare Metal
 * Jupyter Notebook
-* Docker

 ### Run Using Bare Metal
 Follow these instructions to set up and run this workflow on your own development system.
-For running a provided Docker image with Docker, see the [Docker instructions](#run-using-docker).

 #### Set Up System Software
 Our examples use the ``conda`` package and environment on your local computer.
 If you don't already have ``conda`` installed, go to [Set up conda](#set-up-conda) or see the [Conda Linux installation instructions](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html).